Postgres extensions

 Temporary limitations

-No Prisma Studio support for pgvector
+No Prisma Studio support for special data types from extensions

 Show Prisma Studio error message